afelix-95/ml-sentiment-cloud-deploy/README.md

 # End-to-End ML Model Deployment with Azure ML and GitHub Actions

 This project demonstrates an end-to-end machine learning pipeline for sentiment analysis using the IMDb movie reviews dataset from Kaggle.
-It leverages Azure Machine Learning (Azure ML) to preprocess data, fine-tune a DistilBERT model, and register the model, with automation through GitHub Actions for CI/CD.
+It leverages Azure Machine Learning (Azure ML) to preprocess data, fine-tune a DistilBERT model, register the model and deploy it, with automation through GitHub Actions for CI/CD.

 ## Project Overview